JustGinger888/ContemporaryWebApplications/README.md

    - Specifically defining the problem in broad terms
    - Allowing for a flexible and creative approach, with possibilities to hone the specifics
    - Meaning the information gathered would have to directly narrow and further define my previously mentioned problem statement
-   - Through honing in on specifics and narrowing solution possibilities I can create a suitable solution to address their problems
+   - Through homing in on specifics and narrowing solution possibilities I can create a suitable solution to address their problems

 3. Ideate
-   - When an understanding of a users problems has been identified, and gathered data has been analysed
+   - When an understanding of a user’s problems has been identified, and gathered data has been analysed
    - Ideas can begin to be generated, all of which aim to be a suitable solution to solve the defined problem
    - This phase especially focuses on "free thinking and unconventional approaches"
    - This stage directly contributes to my proposed solution as a whole and will allow me to create a solution based on research from my methods employed

 4. Prototype
-   - When all is said and done I will be able to take my most suitable idea and begin production
+   - When all is said and done, I will be able to take my most suitable idea and begin production
-   - This prototype for sake of this project will be an adobe xd mockup
+   - This prototype for sake of this project will be an adobe XD mock-up
    - Of which I can gather user responses and general feel
    - The user testing allows me to identify adjustments and missing elements